dkgcskra/git_training3/README.md

-1. Hello world
-2. This is a test
-3. Goodbye
-1. Hello world
-2. This is a test
-3. Goodbye
-4. 1.
 Hello world
-2. This is a test
+This is a test conflict expiremtn whatever
-3. Goodbye
+Goodbye
-4. 1.
 Hello world
-2. This is a test
+This is a test conflict expiremtn whatever
-3. Goodbye
+Goodbye
-4. 1.
 Hello world
+This is a test conflict expiremtn whatever
+Goodbye
+Hello world
+This is a test conflict expiremtn whatever
+Goodbye
+Hello world
+This is a test conflict expiremtn whatever
+Goodbye
+Hello world
-2. This is a test
+This is a test conflict expiremtn whatever
-3. Goodbye
+Goodbye